bd21/tmobile-hackathon-2018/README.md

 <video>

-For the curious, we did not place in the top 3.
-The winners were 1st Place - Scan an RFID card, turn on a light remotely 2nd Place - Business pitch about using computer vision to track cars in parking lots 3rd Place - A video showing a plate tilting left or right to sort recycling/trash
+For the curious, we placed in the top 5.
+The winners were
+1st Place - Scan an RFID card, turn on a light remotely
+2nd Place - Business pitch about using computer vision to track cars in parking lots
+3rd Place - A video showing a plate tilting left or right to sort recycling/trash

 Really proud of our team and what we accomplished!